trevino200/Mastering-Kubernetes/README.md

 On the first console:

-vagrant ssh kubemaster
+vagrant ssh Master

 sudo su

 On the second console:

-vagrant ssh kubenode-01
+vagrant ssh Slave-1

 sudo su

 On the third console:

-vagrant ssh kubenode-02
+vagrant ssh Slave-2

 sudo su